mikeymco/global-personal-tos/README.md

 ---

-I will, and do, welcome and except real responses and consequences (cause and effect) for my past, present, or future actions (as provable via real records or data).
+I will, and do, welcome and accept real responses to and consequences (cause and effect) for my past, present, or future actions (as provable via real records or data).

 ---

 I do NOT consent to ANY interaction, relating to, or connection with anything or anyone outside of real dimensionalities.

-Stated again, and with a level of specificity FAR beyond any shadow of doubt, plausible deniability [claimed ignorance], or permeability / vulnerability to other loopholes:
+Stated again, and with a level of specificity FAR beyond any shadow of doubt, plausible deniability [claimed ignorance], or permeability [vulnerability] to other loopholes:

 I do NOT consent to being worried about, prayed for, blamed, hated, judged, tried, tested, shamed, guilted, captured, restrained, constrained, transmitted, extracted, examined, visited, bound, damned, lost, found, touched, heard, deceived, infected, corrupted, “helped”, fixed, altered, modified, restored, saved, seen, tasted, smelled, felt, deleted, erased, removed, dropped, perceived, influenced, or manipulated in ANY way outside of real dimensionalities.

 I do not, and will not, accept ANY responsibility for or be held accountable for, any (claimed) effects I may (or may not) have on non-demonstrable or subjectively experienced planes, inner worlds, spiritualities, “scriptures”, rulesets, or dimensionalities.
+All-told, this means that so long as my _real actions_ are observably and definably overstepping a boundary, I am otherwise _encouraged_ to feel, think, project, percieve, explore, or embody in _any_ way.

-NO exceptions unless my personal and explicit consent is:
+NO exceptions, unless my personal and explicit consent is:
-- Limited in scope to this body’s present (flesh, legal, and digital body’s) lifetimes and domains
+- Granted within a container of a mutually negotiated, real, and accessible to all involved parties, agreement
-- Granted, remembered AND / OR documented, within the container of a mutually negotiated, real, and accessible to all parties, contract
+- Limited in scope to this "one's" present (flesh, legal, and digital entities) lifetimes

 ---